swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 **Changes between version 1.0 and version 1.1:**

-- Removing requirement to store personnummer or samordningsnummer
+- Removed the requirement to store "personnummer" or "samordningsnummer".
-- Updating standards references to remove old deprecated standards and replace them with the current published documents.
+- Updated standards references to remove old deprecated standards and replace them with the currently published documents.
-- Specified optional support for using semantics identifiers in accordance with ETSI EN 319 412-1 to specify that the serialNumber attribute contains a Swedish personnummer, samordningsnummer, Provisional ID or eIDAS person identifier.
+- Specified optional support for using semantics identifiers in accordance with ETSI EN 319 412-1 to specify that the serialNumber attribute contains a Swedish "personnummer" or "samordningsnummer", Provisional ID or eIDAS person identifier.
-- Adding requirement to specify ETSI policy identifiers.
+- Added requirement to specify ETSI policy identifiers.